NorwegianRefugeeCouncil/ckanext-api-tracking/DOCS/translate.en.md

 # 🈯 Internationalization in `ckanext-api-tracking`

-This document describes the steps required to extract translatable strings and generate `.po` files for translations in CKAN.
+This document describes the steps required to extract translatable strings and generate `.po` files for translations in the `ckanext-api-tracking` extension.

 ---